-To better understand BPA, let’s look at its not-so-distant cousin: business process management (BPM).
-While BPA refers to digitizing and automating a sequence of tasks, BPM is about managing and monitoring those workflows from end to end.
+To better understand business process automation, let’s look at its not-so-distant cousin: business process management (BPM).
+BPA is digitizing and automating tasks, while BPM is managing and monitoring workflows from start to finish.

 A process automation platform should be low-code, meaning workers of all proficiency levels can wield it.
-By using drag-and-drop apps that look more like a whiteboard than a coding environment, sales managers to customer service representatives can collaborate on workflow design.
-These “citizen developers” can easily pull advanced technologies like robotic process automation or artificial intelligence into the fold to extend automation beyond basic data pulls.
+By using simple drag-and-drop apps, sales managers and customer service representatives can collaborate on workflow design.
+These “citizen developers” can easily pull advanced technologies like intelligent document processing (IDP) or artificial intelligence into the fold to extend automation beyond basic data pulls.
 Also known as digital process automation, these AI-infused platforms:

 Digital process automation injects AI into all of your systems to minimize manual data handling.
-By using more efficient, lightning-quick software to perform these tasks instead, you can significantly increase the speed of decision-making and information processing within your organization.
+Using faster software can speed up decision-making and information processing in your organization.

 Sales reps traditionally spend a significant portion of their workday on administrative tasks—from compiling reports to creating lists to generating contracts.
-When tedious, manual details inundate their to-do lists, workers only spend 25% of their time on high-value activities.
 Let’s look at one common scenario, contract generation for sales teams, to see how BPA can free up valuable time.

 Contact generation without automation:

-- Sales reps send the contract to their manager for approval before circling back to the accounting department, where they create the accounts needed to process customer payments.
+Sales reps send the contract to their manager for approval.
+Then they go to the accounting department to create customer accounts for payment processing.

 Contract generation with automation:

-- This triggers a sequence of tasks that run in parallel: a new profile is automatically created in both the accounting and customer service software.
+This triggers a sequence of tasks that run in parallel.
+For example, a new profile is automatically created in both the accounting and customer service software.

-- The system also automatically adds a step that will alert the account manager if the customer ever contacts customer service.
+The system adds a step to alert the account manager when the customer contacts customer service.
 They can step in and handle any concerns with white-glove treatment.